gavz/lucasg.github.io/_posts/2014-12-12-HACKVent-2014-Day-12-writeup.md

 <pre> <code> Error at line 0: PLS-00753: malformed or corrupted wrapped unit 0.02 seconds </code> </pre>

-Google's first anwser to this error message is a blog post in which the author claim that the error result from the following condition : “This only happens if the last character of the wrapped code is at the end of a line”.
+Google's first anwser to this error message is a blog post in which the author claim that the error result from the following condition : "This only happens if the last character of the wrapped code is at the end of a line".
 Well let's take another look at the script :

 ![Script text structure](/assets/hackvent/day12/2_queries.png)